 Head of School, Environmental and Life Sciences

-As Head of School, Environmental and Life Sciences, Professor Sandy Steacy draws on her leadership experience from Northern Ireland and South Australia to provide strategic and operational management to the School.
+As Head of School, Environmental and Life Sciences, Professor Sandy Steacy draws on her leadership experience from Northern Ireland and South Australia to provide strategic and operational leadership to the School.

 From animal conservation work to human reproduction research, Professor Steacy facilitates an exceptional teaching and learning experience that responds to global challenges.
 A geophysicist, Professor Steacy also undertakes research on earthquake hazard with national and international collaborators.